We believe it's important to understand what your money is invested in. This guide takes time to explain the how and why of what Betterment does.

 • In-depth advice on investments outside of Betterment.
 They aren't specific on what this means.
 I would speak to someone and get a better understanding of what they offer.

 • Unlimited access to their CFP professionals for guidance on life events such as having a baby, buying a house, or retiring.
-In my view, this would be worth talking to someone about.
-Especially as you grow older and have more assets and needs to think about.
+This would be worth talking to someone about.
+Especially as you grow older and have more assets to manage.

 Betterment's Three Goals